Henry Stuart, Lord Darnley: Birth of son

 Mary and Darnley's son James (the future King James VI of Scotland and I of England) was born on 19 June 1566 at Edinburgh Castle.

 Following the birth of James, the succession was more secure, but Darnley and Mary's marriage continued to struggle, despite a hunting trip together to Cramalt Tower in the Ettrick Forest in August 1566.
-Darnley alienated many who would otherwise have been his supporters through his erratic behavior.
+Darnley alienated many who would otherwise have been his supporters through his erratic behaviour.
 His insistence that he be awarded the Crown Matrimonial was still a source of marital frustration.

 Their son was baptised Charles James on 17 December 1566 in a Catholic ceremony held at Stirling Castle.
 His godparents were Charles IX of France, Elizabeth I of England and Emmanuel Philibert, Duke of Savoy.
 Mary refused to let the Archbishop of St Andrews, whom she referred to as "a pocky priest", spit in the child's mouth, as was then the custom.
 In the entertainment, devised by Frenchman Bastian Pagez, men danced dressed as satyrs and sporting tails; the English guests took offence, thinking the satyrs "done against them".
 The French ambassador described how Darnley was lodged in the castle but stayed in his rooms, and sensing he was out of favour, the ambassador refused to meet with him.